AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 Example:
 - `edit 91860934 -a Room 504, Marina Bay Sands -pr 25` Edits the address of the person with the phone number 91860934 to Room 504 Marina Bay Sands, and their pay rate to 25 dollars per hour, respectively.
 - `edit 98765432 -t` Clears all existing tags from the person with the phone number 98765432.

+Note: You can only edit contacts that are currently visible in the panel.
+If you are unable to find the contact you wish to edit, use the `find` command to locate the contact first, or use the `list all` command to view all contacts before editing that particular contact.

 ### Locating a person by name `find`